alephium/docs/docs/wallet/Desktop-Wallet-Guide.md

 ### Best practices when using a Passphrase

 You must remember your Passphrase perfectly.
 Changing a single character (even, for example, from lower to upper-case), will result in the generation of a completely new wallet.
-As a result, is imperative to:
+As a result, it is imperative to:

 1. Choose a Passphrase that you can remember and enter it correctly before sending any funds to the generated wallet.
 2. Remember it character by character.